orbitalquark/scintillua/docs/api.md

 #### Summary

 Lexers primarily consist of tagged patterns and grammar rules.
-These patterns match language elements like whitespace, keywords, comments, and strings, and rules dictate the order in which patterns are matched.
+These patterns match language elements like keywords, comments, and strings, and rules dictate the order in which patterns are matched.
 At your disposal are a number of convenience patterns and functions for rapidly creating a lexer.
-If you choose to use predefined tag names for your patterns, you do not have to update your editor's theme to specify how to syntax-highlight those patterns.
+If you choose to use predefined tag names (or perhaps even subclassed names) for your patterns, you do not have to update your editor's theme to specify how to syntax-highlight those patterns.
 Your language's elements will inherit the default syntax highlighting color theme your editor uses.

 ### Advanced Techniques